Company Logo - Home Link

 • From Wall St. - first departure at 7:22 am then every 50 minutes.
 Last departure 9:32 pm.

 • From Hunters Point South - first departure 6:32 am then approximately every 30 minutes.
-Last departure 9:27 pm.
+The last departure is 9:27 pm.

 • See the ferry schedule for exact times.

 NOTE: While plenty of tourists ride this ferry for the experience, it is primarily a commuter ferry.
-We recommend that you avoid "rush hours" (8 am-10 am) and (4 pm-6 pm).
+We recommend that you avoid "rush hours" (8 am-10 am) and (4 pm-6 pm) - or be prepared for crowds.

 See the full schedule here.